BitcoinDesign/Guide/guide/getting-started/open-design.md

 In open-source software, public review and debate lead to better products and services.
 Open-source development has existed for decades, while open design is not widely known or practiced.
 Designing for bitcoin products, especially for newcomers in an open design setting, can be disorienting and require adjustments to how they work and collaborate.
 No longer is work the exclusive product of them or a small, localized team; instead, it becomes part of a public conversation.

+Designers, developers, translators, project managers, and others work together in the open.
+Multidisciplinary collaboration, openness, and diversity of people involved make sure that the best solution wins no matter where it comes from.

 ##  Open design and Bitcoin